215 Henderson Road

 Potential buyers have the option, and are welcome, to come and test ride any

 gaited trail horse and have a pre-purchase exam

 before horses leave Evening Shade Farm.

-We are not professional horse traders or brokers and do not sell horses for our living.
-Lisa is a Registered Nurse and I work with the School System.
-Consequently, the selection of gaited trail horses for sale that you will find on our site will be limited to only the caliber horse that we would personally keep forever because our goal is to offer high quality gaited trail horses, not quantity.
-While many of the trail horses for sale are raised and started right here at Evening Shade Farm, we also search out quality gaited trail horses.
-These are not horse sale, trader, or consignment horses but carefully selected and purchased by us from individual owners, and the truly good ones are few and far between.
-We look at many different aspects of each gaited trail horse we consider, and ultimately the decision comes down to one all important question; "Would I purchase this gaited trail horse for my own personal companion?".
-If the answer is yes, that Tennessee Walking horse is the one you will see on our Horses for Sale page available for your consideration.
-Please feel free to contact us at any time with any questions you may have using the address, phone number, and/or e-mail link above.
-We really look forward to hearing from you.....
+I am not a professional horse trader or broker and do not sell horses for my living.
+I work with the School System.
+Consequently, the selection of gaited trail horses for sale that you will find on my site will be limited to only the caliber horse that I would personally keep forever because my goal is to offer high quality gaited trail horses, not quantity.
+While many of the trail horses for sale are raised and started right here at Evening Shade Farm, I also search out quality gaited trail horses.
+These are not horse sale, trader, or consignment horses but carefully selected and purchased by me from individual owners, and the truly good ones are few and far between.
+I look at many different aspects of each gaited trail horse I consider, and ultimately the decision comes down to one all important question; "Would I purchase this gaited trail horse for my own personal companion?".
+If the answer is yes, that Tennessee Walking horse is the one you will see on my Horses for Sale page available for your consideration.
+Please feel free to contact me at any time with any questions you may have using the address, phone number, and/or e-mail link above.
+I really look forward to hearing from you.....

 An absolutely awesome Tennessee countryside view...

 Back to Top